Local History Collection

 Local History Links

 This series of walking tours was created by the Maynard Historical Commission in 2012.
-You can choose from Assabet Village, Downtown and the Mill, New Village and Maynard's Hill, or Great Road.
+You can choose from Assabet Village, Downtown and the Mill, New Village and Maynard's Hill, Great Road, Assabet Wildlife Refuge, and Glenwood Cemetery.
 Each walk is about 2 miles and is a great opportunity to learn more about Maynard history.
 You can pick up a map brochure at the library or print one from this site.

 The Maynard Historical Commission is a town-appointed board focused on historical preservation of the town.